 The interviewer is interested in the following: (1) Can you get the job done?
-(2) Are you motivated to solve his problems?
+(2) Are you motivated to solve their problems?
 (3) Will you fit in with the organization?
 Prepare yourself for questions prior to the interview.
 You must be able to express your qualifications, strengths, and interest for the position and be knowledgeable regarding the interviewer's organization.

 What Interviewers Wish they Could Tell Every Job Candidate.
 There are a few things interviewers would like to tell job candidates well before the interview starts.

 Behavioral Questions: Most employers are asking behavioral questions to prospective employees.
 This guide will provide examples showing how to answer behavioral questions.

 Top 10 Skills for Job Candidates:

 What makes an ideal job candidate?
 Of course, top candidates need to have the requisite major and GOA, and relevant work experience, but it's their soft skills that make them ideal.

 In terms of the skills that differentiate candidates, employers responding to NACE's Job Outlook 2013 say they want good communicators who can make decisions and solve problems while working effectively as part of a team.

 - Ability to verbally communicate with persons inside and outside the organization.